rcw5/docker-images/go-testing/README.md

 # Go Testing Image

-An image based on the official Golang alpine image, with the Ginkgo binary.
+An image based on the official Golang alpine image, with the Ginkgo binary and Gomega libraries.
 Currently uses Golang v1.12.

 Use this for running Ginkgo based tests in CI.